discordjs/guide/guide/interactions/context-menus.md

 Context Menus are application commands which appear when right clicking or tapping a user or a message, in the Apps submenu.

 ::: tip
-This page is a follow-up to the [interactions (slash commands) page](/slash-commands/advanced-creation.md).
-Please carefully read that section first, so that you can understand the methods used in this section.
+This page is a follow-up to the [slash commands page](/slash-commands/advanced-creation.md).
+Please carefully read those first so that you can understand the methods used in this section.
 :::

 ## Registering context menu commands